Diptonil/raging-coffee/README.md

 ## Extra Dependencies

-None of the dependencies mentioned below are a must for the project (since it is purely educational and the programs are standalone, not a part of any application).
+None of the dependencies mentioned below are a must for the project, except Maven to test (since it is purely educational and the programs are standalone, not a part of any application).
 Even these have been used for learning purposes (as well as making the project more accessible and standard) and their guides are in the `furtherreading` directory.
 - **Apache Maven**: Project Management and build tool used to define a standard structure for the project.
+If code needs to be tested, however, Maven is to be used for convenience.
 - **Jenkins**: Pipeline used to automatically build and test the code on a local server upon every push.
 - **Docker**: Containerization application used to run the programs directly by running a container of an image without any worries about any dependencies.
 - **Gitpod**: Running, editing and contributing to the projects are now simpler with Gitpod - an online, collaborative development platform.
 This allows users to run and test programs without using the project locally.